open-mmlab/mmdetection3d/docs/en/get_started.md

 **Note**:

+If you install MMDetection3D on a remote server without display device, you can leave out the `--show` argument.
+Demo will still save the predictions to  `outputs/pred/000008.json` file.

+**Note**:

 If you want to input a `.ply` file, you can use the following function and convert it to `.bin` format.
 Then you can use the converted `.bin` file to run demo.
 Note that you need to install `pandas` and `plyfile` before using this script.
 This function can also be used for data preprocessing for training `ply data`.